matrix-org/matrix-spec-proposals/proposals/4115-membership-on-events.md

 rooms).
 Clients must in any case treat the new property as optional.

-For the avoidance of doubt, the new `membership` property is added to all Client-Server API endpoints that return events, including [`/sync`](https://spec.matrix.org/v1.9/client-server-api/#get_matrixclientv3sync), [`/messages`](https://spec.matrix.org/v1.9/client-server-api/#get_matrixclientv3roomsroomidmessages), [`/state`](https://spec.matrix.org/v1.9/client-server-api/#get_matrixclientv3roomsroomidstate),
+For the avoidance of doubt, the new `membership` property is added to all Client-Server API endpoints that return events, including, but not limited to, [`/sync`](https://spec.matrix.org/v1.9/client-server-api/#get_matrixclientv3sync), [`/messages`](https://spec.matrix.org/v1.9/client-server-api/#get_matrixclientv3roomsroomidmessages), [`/state`](https://spec.matrix.org/v1.9/client-server-api/#get_matrixclientv3roomsroomidstate),